TykTechnologies/tyk-docs-hugo/tyk-docs/content/basic-config-and-security/security/Authentication & Authorization/json-web-tokens/split-token.md

 **Let’s get started IdP**

 Inside Tyk, create a virtual endpoint or API, listening to the path `/token`.
-This virtual endpoint is responsible for receiving the auth request from the client, and acting as an identity broker with the authorization server.
+This virtual endpoint is responsible for receiving the auth request from the client, and acting as an identity broker with the authorisation server.

 Let’s take a look at some sample code for the Virtual Endpoint: